Home · Blog

 Russian Cyrillic Typing with ЙЦУКЕН Mapping

 Russian uses a different alphabet, not just accents.
 TypingBit labels US keys with Cyrillic output so you learn by position.
-This guide explains what to do in real practice sessions, how to measure progress on TypingBit, and which habits to avoid so your time at the keyboard compounds instead of resetting each week.

 Physical key position matters